Elizabeth Ashley: Career

 Ashley had the role of Kate in Sandburg's Lincoln, a six-part dramatization that ran on NBC in the mid-1970s.
 Her other television appearances include the 1987 miniseries The Two Mrs. Grenvilles, and guest roles in Ben Casey; Route 66; Sam Benedict; Stoney Burke; The Six Million Dollar Man; Family; Miami Vice; Caroline in the City; Mission: Impossible; Murder, She Wrote; Dave's World; Law & Order; Law & Order: Special Victims Unit; Touched by an Angel; The Larry Sanders Show; Homicide: Life on the Street; Russian Doll; and Better Things.
 She was featured in 14 episodes of the HBO series Treme as Aunt Mimi.

 Book

-Ashley's autobiography Actress: Postcards from the Road was published in a hardcover edition on June 1, 1978 by M. Evans & Co (now part of the Rowman & Littlefield Publishing Group).
-A paperback publication followed on October 12, 1979 through Fawcett Publications.
+Ashley's autobiography Actress: Postcards from the Road was published in a hardcover edition on June 1, 1978, by M. Evans & Co (now part of the Rowman & Littlefield Publishing Group).
+A paperback publication followed on October 12, 1979, through Fawcett Publications.

 Personal life

 Ashley is thrice married and divorced.
 Her first and second husbands were actors James Farentino and George Peppard.
 The latter was her leading man in her first movie, The Carpetbaggers (1964).
 The couple had a son, Christian.
-Her divorce from Peppard caused the cancellation of his television series Banacek; he quit the show to prevent her from receiving a larger percentage of his earnings as part of their divorce settlement.
+Her divorce from Peppard is rumored to have caused the cancellation of his television series Banacek.
+According to an unconfirmed story, he quit the show to prevent her from receiving a larger percentage of his earnings as part of their divorce settlement.
+Filmink called the account of Peppard in Ashley's memoirs "fascinating – paying tribute to his talent, charisma and kindness, as well as his violent, abusive, alcoholic nature."

 At 25, Ashley retired from acting "to make a home for my husband, see that he had his dinner on time, realize myself as a woman."
 She resumed her career four years later.
+She dated writer Tom McGuane and credits their liaison with reawakening a sexuality that she put to good use when she portrayed Maggie in Cat on a Hot Tin Roof in 1974.